 Fibroids grow in the uterus and are made up of two organs, namely:

-- Connective tissue,
+- Connective Tissue

-- Muscle cells.
+- Muscle Cells

 Outer or inner side of the uterus are the two regions where this growth is predominant.
 Also known as leiomyomas, there are chances to have one or many fibroids, and these can be of non-uniform size.
+A medical procedure that removes uterine fibroid is known as myomectomy.
+Approximately 20% to 50% of women who are in their reproductive years are known to have fibroids.

-What is the Need to Remove Fibroid?
+What is the Need to Remove Fibroids?

 If the fibroid is showing symptoms that are restricting your day-to-day activities, the following might be the reasons to have a myomectomy: